Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

 \section{Proper Maps $f(z)$ and the Geometry of the Liquid Domains}

 Once the basic features of general solutions to the Beltrami equation \eqref{eqNonLinB} are established, a next step is to apply these to the study of frozen boundaries.
-In view of Section \ref{repsection} this asks us to understand solutions to the Beltrami equation that are proper as maps $f:\LL\to \Di$.
+In view of Theorem \ref{key.connection} this asks us to understand solutions to the Beltrami equation that are proper as maps $f:\LL\to \Di$.
 Indeed, it is this last property that allows a detailed analysis and classification, and gives rise to a finite dimensional space of solutions.

-For simply connected domains $\LL$, Theorems \ref{surprise2} and \ref{propStoilow} apply directly.
-Indeed, when $f:\LL\to \Di$ is a proper map, then also the analytic factor $\phi: \Di \to \Di$ in \eqref{factor} is proper.
-Hence by Fatou's theorem $\phi = B$, a finite Blaschke product $B(z)$.
-Thus \eqref{eqLinB3} gets the form
+For simply connected liquid domains $\LL$, Theorems \ref{surprise2} and \ref{propStoilow} apply directly.
+Indeed, when $f:\LL\to \Di$ is a proper map, then also the analytic factor $b: \Di \to \Di$ in \eqref{factor} is proper.
+Hence by Fatou's theorem $b = B$, a finite Blaschke product $B(z)$, and \eqref{eqLinB3} gets the form

 Further, the auxiliary analytic function $\gamma :=g+ B \,\overline{\,g\,}$ from \eqref{lemMapTeleoHolo1} is now a rational map, by Proposition \ref{surprise1}, and we have the invariance properties

 from \eqref{symmetries} and \eqref{gsymmtr}.